klinecharts/KLineChart/docs/en/instance-api.md

 (styles: string | object) => HTMLElement
 ```
 Set style configuration.
 - `styles` style configuration, which can be the style name registered through `registerStyles`.
-When it is an object, please refer to [style description](styles.md) for details, and it supports merging.
+When it is an object, please refer to [styles](guide/style) for details, and it supports merging.

 ## getStyles()
 ```typescript
 () => object
 ```
-Get the style configuration, return the complete type refer to [style description](styles.md).
+Get the style configuration, return the complete type refer to [styles](guide/style).

 ## setPriceVolumePrecision(pricePrecision, volumePrecision)